bitovi/operations-example-deno-ec2/README.md

 | [Deploy Docker to EC2][2]  | <img src="https://github.com/bitovi/operations-example-deno-ec2/assets/8335079/1aaa61a6-e8fc-42b5-b1c8-4466840e6126" height="25%" width="25%" /> |
 | [Deploy Docker to ECS][3]  | <img src="https://github.com/bitovi/operations-example-deno-ec2/assets/8335079/bab32753-c6d8-49ba-a5a3-e461ca1162a9" height="25%" width="25%"> |

 We provide this Operations Repo as an example of how to use either Action for your Deno app.
-In a real-world scenario, you'd pick one.
+In a real-world scenario, you'd probably only pick one.

 ## How does it work?